Seattle Seahawks: Jim L. Mora era (2009)

-Pete Carroll years (2010–2023)
+Pete Carroll era (2010–2023)

 Pre-Super Bowl (2010–2012)

 In the 2010 NFL season, the Seahawks made history by making the playoffs despite a 7–9 record.
 They had the best record in a division full of teams with losing seasons (Seahawks 7–9, Rams 7–9, 49ers 6–10, Cardinals 5–11) and won the decisive season finale against the Rams (not only by overall record, but by division record, as both teams coming into the game had a 3–2 division record).
 In the playoffs, the Seahawks beat the defending Super Bowl XLIV champs, the New Orleans Saints, 41–36.
 The Seahawks made even more history when Marshawn Lynch made a 67-yard run, breaking nine tackles, to clinch the victory.
-The fans reacted so loudly that a small earthquake (a bit above 2 on the Richter Scale) was recorded by seismic equipment around Seattle.
+The fans reacted so loudly that a small earthquake (a bit above 2 magnitude) was recorded by seismic equipment around Seattle.
 Lynch's run would be nicknamed the "Beast Quake".
 The Seahawks lost to the Bears in their second game, 35–24.
 The 2011 season saw the team go 7–9 once again, but they were not able to get into the postseason with a third-place finish in the NFC West.

 The 2012 NFL season started with doubt, as the Seahawks lost their season opener against the Arizona Cardinals.
 The highly touted Seattle defense gave up a go-ahead score late in the fourth quarter, and rookie quarterback Russell Wilson failed to throw the game-winning touchdown after multiple attempts in the red-zone.
 However, Russell Wilson and the Seahawks went 4–1 in their next five games en route to an 11–5 overall record (their first winning record since 2007).
 Their 2012 campaign included big wins over the Green Bay Packers, New England Patriots, and San Francisco 49ers.
 The Seahawks went into the playoffs as the No. 5 seed and the only team that season to go undefeated at home.
 In the Wild Card Round, the Seahawks overcame a 14-point deficit to defeat the Washington Redskins.
 This was the first time since the 1983 Divisional Round that the Seahawks won a playoff game on the road.
 However, in the 2012 Divisional Round, overcoming a 20-point, fourth-quarter deficit would not be enough to defeat the #1 seed Atlanta Falcons.
 An ill-advised timeout and a defensive breakdown late in the game cost the Seahawks their season, as they lost, 30–28.
 Quarterback Russell Wilson won the 2012 Pepsi MAX Rookie of the Year award.